 There are many excellent password policy enforcement tools built into Active Directory.
-But the out-of-the-box AD functionality does not meet all the password standards and new password policy recommendations from NIST and other regulatory organizations.
+However, the out-of-the-box AD functionality does not meet all the password standards and new password policy recommendations from NIST and other regulatory organizations.

 More than 21 million passwords appeared in a single collection of data breaches in January 2019, according to Fortune magazine.
 That is just the tip of the iceberg.
 That list is small compared to all the credential data that has been breached, leaked, and shared on the public Internet and Dark Web over the past ten years.